-There was evidence of minor accumulations of water on top of the ratproofing.
+There was evidence of minor accumulations of water on top of the vapor barrier at the southeast corner of the crawlspace.

 Minor amounts of water in the crawlspace is not unusual and typically is not cause for concern providing the water does not accumulate in large quantities and remain for long periods.